 Mara Jill Herman

-Getting cast in an International Tour is a huge thrill for any performer.
+Getting cast in an international tour is a huge thrill for any performer.
 You get to see the world and share your passion with foreign audiences.
-You'll enjoy many moments but also face challenges that come with constant travel.
-While touring Japan, here are some tips I picked up along the way:
+You'll enjoy many moments but also face challenges that come with continuous travel.
+While touring Japan, here are some tips I picked up along the way.